 - (A) Represents projected benefit obligation for pension benefits and the accumulated postretirement benefit obligation for other benefits.
-The vested benefit obligation is the actuarial present value of the vested benefits to which the employee is currently entitled but based on the employee's expected date of separation or retirement. - (B) For pension benefits, the net actuarial loss in 2023 was due primarily to a decrease in the discount rate.
-The net actuarial gain in 2022 was due primarily to an increase in the discount rate.
-For OPEB, the net actuarial gain in 2023 was due primarily to assumption updates.
-The net actuarial gain in 2022 was due primarily to an increase in the discount rate and other assumption updates. - (C) Includes \$143 million (\$102 million, after-tax) and \$594 million (\$426 million, after-tax) in Accumulated Other Comprehensive Loss related to Pension and OPEB as of December 31, 2023 and 2022, respectively.
-Also includes Regulatory Assets of \$1,427 million and Deferred Assets of \$141 million as of December 31, 2023 and Regulatory Assets of \$1,405 million and Deferred Assets of \$141 million as of December 31, 2022.
-This amount does not include \$55 million as a result of modifying the method for calculating pension expense for ratemaking purposes, approved by the BPU effective January 1, 2023.
+The vested benefit obligation is the actuarial present value of the vested benefits to which the employee is currently entitled but based on the employee's expected date of separation or retirement. - (B) For pension benefits and OPEB, the net actuarial gains in 2024 were due primarily to an increase in the discount rate, partially offset by actuarial losses driven by a lower than expected return on assets.
+For pension benefits, the net actuarial loss in 2023 was due primarily to a decrease in the discount rate.
+For OPEB, the net actuarial gain in 2023 was primarily due to assumption updates. - (C) Includes \$107 million (\$76 million, after-tax) and \$143 million (\$102 million, after-tax) in AOCL related to Pension and OPEB as of December 31, 2024 and 2023, respectively.
+Also includes Regulatory Assets of \$1,227 million, Deferred Assets of \$134 million and Deferred Liabilities of \$9 million as of December 31, 2024 and Regulatory Assets of \$1,427 million and Deferred Assets of \$141 million as of December 31, 2023.
+The Regulatory Asset amounts do not include \$103 million and \$55 million as of December 31, 2024 and 2023, respectively, as a result of modifying the method for calculating pension expense for ratemaking purposes, approved by the BPU effective January 1, 2023.

 The pension benefits table above provides information relating to the funded status of the qualified and nonqualified pension and OPEB plans on an aggregate basis.
-As of December 31, 2023, PSEG had funded approximately 87% of its projected pension benefit obligation.
-This percentage does not include \$179 million of assets in the Rabbi Trust as of December 31, 2023, which provide funding for the nonqualified pension plans and certain deferred compensation.
-The nonqualified pension plans included in the projected benefit obligation in the above table were \$140 million.
+As of December 31, 2024, PSEG had funded approximately 89% of its projected pension benefit obligation.
+This percentage does not include \$165 million of assets in the Rabbi Trust as of December 31, 2024, which provide funding for the nonqualified pension plans and certain deferred compensation.
+The nonqualified pension plans included in the projected benefit obligation in the above table were \$132 million.
+As of December 31, 2024, PSEG had funded approximately 92% of its projected qualified pension benefit obligation.